-The latest data produced from Experian shows that whilst the payment of Business invoices has improved somewhat, there still remains serious issues within many industries and many geographical areas within the United Kingdom.
+The latest data produced from Experian shows that whilst the payment of UK Business invoices has improved somewhat, there still remains serious issues within many industries and many geographical areas within the United Kingdom.

 Research conducted for the financial period between of April 2014 and March 2015 and was used as a comparative on data complied for the same previous financial year.

 It showed the the UK average for payment beyond terms actually fell on average from 25.28 days to 24.29 which was news welcomed by many however it still means that many companies are still making payments far beyond the terms on which they are supposed to highlighting the fact that there is still a major problem with the culture of late payment of commercial invoices in the UK.